latracal/grigora-kit/readme.txt

 Addition: Responsive Controls for Tablet and Mobile
 Improvement: Fix On Scroll Animation CLS
-Improvement: Scale Transform Step changed from 0.1 to 0.04
+Improvement: Scale Transform Step changed from 0.1 to 0.04 Bug Fix: SVG Icon Block on hover color was getting applied if not changed in editor.
+Bug Fix: Nested Advanced Group had inconsistency in background color and gradients.

 = 1.2.0 =
 Date: September 30, 2022